What Is GUSD, What’s It Used For & Its Pros and Cons

 When it comes to the risks of investing in Gemini Dollar, there are two to keep in mind:

-2. Limits to the withdrawal: Depending upon the exchange, there are limits to how much GUSD investors can withdraw from their accounts.
+- Limits to withdrawal: Depending on the exchange, GUSD investors can withdraw a certain amount from their accounts.

 Overall, GUSD is one of the safest stablecoins to hold that can be used to maintain its value against US Dollars.
 However, investors must be aware of the market conditions and store GUSD safely if holding for longer-term.